your-ko/link-validator/README.md

 Provide `PAT` to increase rate limits from 60/hour to 5000/hour.

 **Redirect loops or 3xx errors**
-Usually indicates authentication or proxy configuration issues.
+This usually indicates authentication or proxy configuration issues.
 Enable debug logging with `LOG_LEVEL=debug` to trace redirect chains.

 ## Exit Codes